mt-class/penn/inflect.md

   servers (except to upload your output on the test data).</div>

-Start by downloading the assignment [starter kit](http://seas.upenn.edu/~cis526/inflect.zip).
+Start by downloading the assignment [starter kit](http://seas.upenn.edu/~cis526/inflect.zip) onto your eniac account.
-In the `inflect` directory, and type the following to create symlinks to the training and development data (and please observe the warning that began this section):
+In the `inflect` directory, type the following to create symlinks to the training and development data (and please observe the warning that began this section):

     cd inflect
     bash scripts/link_data.sh

+Note that you must be on a Penn server to access the data.
 You will then find three sets of parallel files under `data`: training data (for building models), development test data (for testing your model), and held-out test data (for